Anastasiya Kvitko Shows Off Her Curvy Backside, Teases She’s ‘Staying Positive’

 Model Anastasiya Kvitko’s latest Instagram post has her fans buzzing.
-The social media starlet, who has been dubbed the “Russian Kim Kardashian,” shared a new Bang Energy Drink video and this one heavily focused on her infamous derriere.
+The social media starlet, who has been dubbed the “Russian Kim Kardashian,” shared a new Bang Energy Drink video, and this one heavily focused on her infamous derriere.

 Kvitko shared the new video on Tuesday afternoon and it did not take long for her followers to embrace it.
-The outfit she wore for this new video appeared to match a gray yoga set she posed in recently for another recent Instagram upload.
-In this case, the model’s 11 million fans got to see this tight-fitting workout bra and legging set in motion and it seems that people were thrilled with these views.
+The outfit she wore for the new video appeared to match a gray yoga set she posed in recently for another Instagram upload.
+In this case, the model’s 11 million fans got to see this tight-fitting workout bra and legging set in motion, and it seems that people were thrilled with what they saw.

 The video started with Kvitko indoors, filming from behind as she walked to a sliding glass patio door.
 Then, she opened the door and was filmed as she walked outside and around the pool.
 During those initial steps, it was impossible to miss Kvitko’s plump derriere as her curves strained against the fabric of the skintight leggings.